Tag: pediatrics formula

-Having a baby is like entering a long tunnel. you can’t see the end and you wonder what you’ve gotten yourself into. you emerge five years later having had less sleep then you might have wished, but thinking it wasn’t that rough after all. difficult days become difficult to remember.
+Having a baby is like entering a long tunnel. you can’t see the end and you wonder what you’ve gotten yourself into.
+You emerge five years later having had less sleep then you might have wished, but thinking it wasn’t that rough after all, difficult days become difficult to remember.
 As we learn “nursing to feeding omissions and suggestions” than child of infant care become easy.

 Don’t worry if you don’t feel overwhelming love for your infant immediately.
 It often takes time, perhaps months, for real parental love as well as attachment to develop.
 Relax and enjoy the developing bond between you and your baby.
 Despite the newness of caring for your first baby, It won’t take you so long to become an old hand at baby care.
 Baby don’t arrive with attach instructions, but they do express their need.